Product-Led vs Service-Led Business Models — and Where PLG, Product-Led Org, and Product Operating Model Fit

 Product-led vs service-led isn't one comparison — it's three.
 Here's how product-led business models differ from service-led ones, and how PLG, product-led orgs, and product operating models each fit inside that.

-This is about how the product/engineering organization operates.
-It typically entails empowered product teams aligned and steering toward customer outcomes.
-It has gained popularity as more organizations move from project factories toward a product focus.
+A Product Operating Model is about how the product and engineering organization operates.
+It usually means empowered product teams aligned around customer and business outcomes, with clearer ownership, feedback loops, and decision rights.
+It has gained popularity as organizations try to move away from project factories and toward a more product-oriented way of working.

 If this distinction matters in your current strategy work, explore the Product Operating Model advisory path to discuss your context.